 The Treasure Hound in Chantilly, Virginia, is an extension of the Friends of Homeless Animals organization, but don’t let that fool you—the retail shop has an incredible selection.
 An upscale resale shop, The Treasure Hound sells new and antique furniture, decorative household items, art, linens, collectibles, clothing, books, jewelry, and media.
 Oh, and you can bring your furry friend with you while you shop.
 That’s always a plus.

 Woodbridge, Virginia’s Village thrift store is known for their discounts.
 Mondays generally have half off or 33 percent off offers, making their already reasonable prices downright steals.
 Thousands of items come onto the floor every day ranging from books, shoes, linens, electronics, toys, games, and clothes.
 Bring your recycling to the store instead of throwing it away to contribute to their “Going Green” initiatives.

 An entirely donation-based resale boutique, Twice is Nice sells men's and women's clothing, collectible antiques, home furnishing, accessories, and more.
 When you buy at this shop, you know your money is going to a good place.
-Twice is Nice has operated as a non-profit, generating revenue to help seniors living in JABA’s Mountainside Senior Living Center.
+Twice is Nice is a 501(c)(3) nonprofit and its proceeds go directly to programs benefiting seniors in need in the Charlottesville area.
 New arrivals hit the shelves daily.
-Next time you’re considering a new wardrobe, drop your old stuff off and pick up lightly used clothes here!
+Next time you’re considering a new wardrobe, drop your old stuff off and pick up lightly used clothes here.